 "Everett Emerson has seemingly read every word written by and about Mark Twain.
 His biography is prodigiously well-researched and informative."—Boston Book Review

-"This biography will win high praise from those who care most about Twain's literary achievement."—BooklistSelected by Choice magazine as an Outstanding Academic Title for 2000
+"This biography will win high praise from those who care most about Twain's literary achievement."—BooklistSelected by Choice magazine as an Outstanding Academic Title

 "Emerson's graphic record of the failed artist who created perhaps the greatest novel written in America, Huckleberry Finn, will be a standard resource."—Publishers Weekly

 "With a spectacular, but not showy, familiarity with the entire range of Twain's works, Emerson shows a man who had trouble reconciling his Western persona with a proper Eastern lifestyle."—Library Journal